Ian Botham: Somerset and England (1981)

 The England captaincy had affected Botham's form as a player and in his last Test as captain, against Australia at Lord's in 1981, he was dismissed for a pair.
-According to Wisden editor Matthew Engel, writing in ESPNcricinfo, Botham "resigned (a minute before being sacked), his form shot to pieces" after that match.
+According to Wisden editor Matthew Engel, writing in Cricinfo, Botham "resigned (a minute before being sacked), his form shot to pieces" after that match.
 Australia were then leading the series 1–0 after two Tests with four more to be played.
 Botham was replaced by the returning Mike Brearley, who had been his predecessor until retiring from Test cricket in 1980.

 Botham continued to play for England under Brearley and achieved the highpoint of his career in the next three Tests as England recovered to win The Ashes.
 In the third Test at Headingley, Australia opened with 401 for 9 declared, despite good bowling by Botham who took 6 for 95.
 England responded poorly and were dismissed for 174.
 Botham was the only batsman to perform at all well and scored 50, which was his first Test half-century since he had been awarded the captaincy thirteen Tests earlier.
 Having been forced to follow-on, England collapsed again and at 135 for 7 on the afternoon of the fourth day, an innings defeat looked certain.
 Bookmakers had reportedly been offering odds of 500/1 against an England win after the follow-on was enforced.
 Botham, himself not long at the wicket, was the sole remaining recognised batsman as he was joined by the fast bowler Graham Dilley, number nine in the batting order, with only Chris Old and Bob Willis to come.
 With able support from Dilley (56) and Old (29), Botham hit out and by the close of play was 145 not out with Willis hanging on at the other end on 1 not out.
 England's lead was just 124 but there remained a glimmer of hope.
 On the final day's play, Botham reached 149 not out before Willis's wicket fell.
 Australia, with plenty of time remaining, needed 130 to win and were generally expected to get them; but after Botham took the first wicket, Willis took 8 for 43 to dismiss Australia for only 111.
 England had won by 18 runs; it was only the second time in history that a team following on had won a Test match.